FeatureBaseDB/featurebase/docs/getting-started.md

 #### Python Users

 Pilosa requires Python 2.7 or higher or Python 3.4 or higher.
-It is also recommended that you have a code editor downloaded.

 ##### Create the Environment

 To contain the Getting Started project in one place, we will create a new folder as follows:
 ```
-mkdir GettingStarted && cd GettingStarted
+mkdir getting_started && cd getting_started
 ```
 In this folder, we will download two CSV files to provide data to our fields later on.
 Download the `stargazer.csv` and `language.csv` files here:
 ```